DCAN-Labs/cifti-connectivity/README.md

 Each of the arguments below accepts one value, a valid file or directory path.
 Each argument has a default value, but the user can optionally specify a different path.

-`--input` takes a path to the directory containing the input data.
-The default value of this argument is `./raw/`.
+`--input` takes a path to the directory containing all input `.conc` files.
+By default, this will be the directory containing `series_file`.

 `--output` takes a path to the directory which will be filled with output data.
 The default value of this argument is `./data/`.